What are the different types of animal spirit guides?

 They can easily be taken for granted if we’re not open to them, but when we agree to let them teach us, it can make all the difference in our lives!
 Again, though, don’t overthink it!
 While you can always learn from every creature you encounter, not every one is trying to tell you something hugely life-altering.
 When they do, you will know!

-2. Spirit Animals, Power Animals, or Animal Totems
+2. Spirit Animals, Power Animals, Or Animal Totems

 It’s said that everyone has at least one Spirit Animal, and many of us have a few different ones.
 Your personality traits mirror the characteristics of that animal, and paying attention to that species can have a long term benefit along your journey.
 I, for example, have three that I know of: Cat, Crow and Owl.

-For a professional explanation of what animal spirit guides and animal totems are, and how to tell the two apart, check out Jordana Van’s video series on the subject.
+For a professional explanation of what animal spirit guides and animal totems are, and how to tell the two apart, check out Jordana Van’s video series the subject.